Kubernetes

 Prerequisites

-• to your GitHub Organization or User Account
+SAML.to has been Installed to your GitHub Organization or User Account

-• that will be used to access Kubernetes
+A role (with a SAML.to Trust Relationship) that will be used to access Kubernetes

-• Grant yourself access in saml-to.yml for Testing purposes
+Grant yourself access in

-• At a minimum, allow the role the eks:DescribeCluster permission
+for Testing purposesAt a minimum, allow the role the

 Create a Kubernetes Admin Role

-At a minimum, the role needs permission to eks:DescribeCluster:
+At a minimum, the role needs permission to eks:DescribeCluster

 {